mchaput/whoosh/docs/source/nested.rst

     # Parent documents we want to match
     wanted_parents = query.Term("album_title", "heaven")

-    # Now we can make a query that will match parent documents where "name"
+    # Now we can make a query that will match parent documents where "album_title"
     # contains "heaven", but the query will return the "child" documents of the
     # matching parents
     q1 = query.NestedChildren(all_parents, wanted_parents)